-Optional supplemental insurance coverage is available to retirees and benefit recipients through Pierce Insurance.
+Optional supplemental insurance coverage (Vision, Dental and Identity Theft Protection) is available to retirees and benefit recipients through Pierce Insurance.

 Pierce will mail information to the member after his or her first retirement benefit has been issued.
-For more information, the member should visit their website at www.ncretiree.com or call toll-free at 1-855-627-3847.
+For more information, the member should visit www.ncretiree.com.

+Pierce Insurance 1-855-627-3847